libetl/soundtransform/README.md

 `jsonStream` - the input stream

 Returns:
-the client, with a sound imported
+the client, with the current data

 Throws:
 `SoundTransformException` - the input stream cannot be read, or the json format is not correct, or some sound files are missing